jbhowat/franler/README.md

 0947 - With the previous block now overcome, I'm going to continue with trying to send data from the front end and getting it onto the server.

 1103 - Alright, I can now create a user in my database using Postman to call to the server.
 Next I will try to capture the same data in a form and pass it into the db.

+1138 - YUSSSS!
+The front end sign up form is now passing information into the database.